-This easy Lactation Cookie recipe is full of healthy ingredients to help mamas keep up their energy, even on the longest of days—and are So Darn Delicious.
-Plus, you can make them ahead and stash them in the fridge or freezer for a one-handed snack that’s ready and waiting.
+This easy Lactation Cookie recipe is packed with nutrition and yumminess to fuel new mamas.
+Plus, you can make them ahead and store them for a one-handed snack that’s ready and waiting.

-(You may also like Lactation Smoothie, healthy oatmeal recipes, healthy pregnancy snacks, and Pregnancy Smoothie.
+(You may also like my Lactation Smoothiehealthy oatmeal recipeshealthy pregnancy snacks, and Pregnancy Smoothie for this phase of life, too.)

 How do Lactation Cookies work?